10 Pop-Culture Moments in 2020 That Actually Made Us Happy

 Luke Skywalker Finally Made It to Tosche Station—and to Baby Yoda

-Last year ended on a dud note for some Star Wars fans with the anti-climactic disappointment of The Rise of Skywalker.
-Luke Skywalker’s final appearance as his older, grizzled (Force ghost) self was as garbled and rushed as the rest of the film, somewhat undercutting the quiet power of the character’s final act in The Last Jedi.
-There was little to look forward to after that until the return of The Mandalorian this year.
+Last year ended on a dud note for some Luke Skywalker fans with the anti-climactic disappointment of The Rise of Skywalker.
+Luke’s final appearance as his older, grizzled (Force ghost) self was as garbled and rushed as the rest of the film, somewhat undercutting the quiet power of the character’s final act in The Last Jedi.
+Sadly, that seemed to be that for the character.
+Then The Mandalorian returned this year.

 In its second season, the Disney+ series became just about the platonic ideal of a live-action Star Wars TV show, using the expansive fictional universe as a limitless sandbox for its samurai-western space saga.
-And that was even before Luke Skywalker stepped in.
-The de-aging CGI was wonky, sure.
+And that was even before Jedi Master Luke stepped in.
+The de-aging CGI used on actor Mark Hamill was wonky, sure.
 And the most distinctive Star Wars property in years could probably have gone without finding a way to work in a Skywalker.
-But damn if watching Luke mow down a platoon of space Terminators wasn’t a thrill—and a dream for lifelong fans of the character.
+But watching Luke mow down a platoon of space Terminators was a thrill of the purest sort—and a dream for lifelong fans of the character.

 A week and a half later, Hamill himself supplied the cherry on top.
-In the wake of a celebration of Luke’s latest laser-sword moves, Hamill tweeted a picture that called back to the character’s uncool beginnings.
-It showed him at a photoshopped gas station labeled “Tosche,” red power converters in hand.
+Amid the internet’s celebration of Luke’s jaw-dropping showcase of super-cool laser-sword moves, Hamill tweeted a picture that called back to the character’s objectively uncool beginnings.
+It showed Hamill at a photoshopped gas station labeled “Tosche” with red power converters in hand.
 “I can finally cross this off my to-do list,” he wrote. “#BetterLateThanNever.”
-The whiny Tattooine farm boy and the unstoppable Jedi Master are one and the same.
-And Mark Hamill's Twitter is forever a treasure trove of dad-joke cheese. —Melissa Leon
+The whiny Tattooine farm boy has finally finished his chores and can now waste time with his friends.
+And national treasure Mark Hamill's Twitter feed remains a trove of superstar dad-joke cheese. —Melissa Leon

 Dan Stevens in ‘Eurovision Song Contest: The Story of Fire Saga’

 Ferrell and McAdams swing big and weird in this delightfully baffling comedy.
 But it’s Dan Stevens as the hyper-sexed Russian performer Alexander Lemtov who ends up stealing the show through good-natured silliness (and sheer pelvic force).
 Stevens gyrates and purrs and lip-syncs his way through the movie’s wildest number, “Lion of Love” (sample lyric: “I was happily laying ’round in the shadows unbothered by flies”), and seems to generate columns of flames and gold lamé wherever he steps.
-Sassy and flirtatious, macho yet naive, and as confident as he is confused, Lemtov is as overwhelming offstage as he is on—and full of surprises, too.
-This would-be Russian movie villain turns out to be supportive and sweet, making his happy ending a joy for us, too. —Melissa Leon
+Sassy, flirtatious, and as confident as he is confused, Lemtov is an overwhelming presence both onstage and off—and full of surprises, too.
+This would-be Russian movie villain turns out to be totally supportive and sweet, making his happy ending a joy for us, too. —Melissa Leon